aryn-ai/sycamore/docker_compose/README.md

    1. You may have already done this since this README is one of the files
    1. https://github.com/aryn-ai/sycamore/tree/main/docker_compose
 1. Setup your environment
+   1. export OPENAI_API_KEY=key-you-got-above
    1. export SYCAMORE_TEXTRACT_PREFIX=s3://_username_-textract-bucket
-   1. If you are skipping textract
+   1. If you are skipping Amazon Textract
       1. % export ENABLE_TEXTRACT=false
-   1. If you are enabling textract
+   1. If you are enabling Amazon Textract
       1. % aws sso login
       1. % eval "$(aws configure export-credentials --format env)"
       1. \# or any other way to setup AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and if needed AWS_SESSION_TOKEN